 I coined this phrase (and its sister phrases) both to draw attention to the rampant sexual harassment on the streets of Palestine, to craft an individual response to such harassment, and to build a family of support around something which affects us all.
 The goal in creating my apparel is to nurture the young women who know the daily burden of unwanted sexual advances and look for a little of their own freedom in the clothes they wear.

-Because of my aim to support the local economy, BabyFist Denim crafts denim jackets in Gaza and embroiders them in Ramallah with a co-op of 25 women.
-Our t-shirts and hoodies are made in the Al Ram.
+Because of my aim to support the local economy, BabyFist works with local Palestinian businesses to produce our apparel.
+Our denim jackets are made in Gaza and our t-shirts and hoodies are made in the Ramallah.

-Through our socially-engaged art projects and our blog, BabyFist is sparking a long overdue conversation about the things we're normally not supposed to talk about.
+Through our, workshops, socially-engaged art projects, and our blog, BabyFist is sparking a long overdue conversation about the things we're normally not supposed to talk about.
 Taking up a cause for your own rights can be daunting but the BabyFist movement is meant to provide a family for the brave.